tmm/www/content/posts/incremental-blog/index.md

 Another happy side effect of building my blog in increments is it encourages me to write more.
 There are features I want to add (search, tagging, an archive), but don't make sense for a blog with only a few posts.
 There's no utility in pagination unless I write more posts than fit on a page.

-Right now this process works well.
+Currently this process works well.
 I anticipate it will continue.
 It also protects me from blog envy, where I rush to add a shiny feature I see on another blog.[^2]

 [^1]: I finally put a name to this idea when I saw [Frank](https://frankchimero.com) and [Jonnie](https://destroytoday.com)'s blogs.
 Both are redesigning their blogs publicly by [documenting](https://frankchimero.com/blog/2019/redesign) [changes](https://destroytoday.com/blog/hello-world).